 In 1909, a fire observation station was established on Snowy Mountain.
 The steel structure standing today was built in 1917.

 Snowy Mountain is also part of Hamilton County’s Adirondack Fire Tower Hiking Challenge.

 How to get there

 The terrain gets steeper as you go and only lets up on occasion.
-As you near the top you will come to a very steep section with tough footing and then a plateau area.
-To the right you can walk out to a tall ledge and have an outstanding overlook, be very careful here, especially with young children.
-The trail continues past the plateau and moderately climbs to the true summit where the fire tower sits.
+As you near the top, you will come to a very steep section with tough footing and then a plateau area.
+At 3.2 miles, to the right you can walk out to a tall ledge and have an outstanding overlook, but be very careful here, especially with young children.
+The trail continues past the plateau and very steeply climbs to the true summit where the fire tower sits.

 There is no view from the summit floor; you will need to climb the tower to get any decent views.
 From the tower, you can see the High Peaks on a clear day.
 Blue Mountain sits due north.